zhouzi180/zhouzi180.github.io/_pages/about.md

 I am currently a PhD student at Southern University of Science and Technology, Shenzhen, in the Department of Computer Science and Engineering, supervised by Prof. Shiqi Yu.
 Before that, I received a Master of Research degree from the University of Liverpool, supervised by Prof. Jimin Xiao, in 2022.
 I received my B. Eng. degree in Computer Science and Technology from Nanchang University in 2020.

-My research interests include medical imaging analysis and bioinformatics.
+My research interests include medical imaging analysis, bioinformatics, few-shot learning.

 <!-- My research interest includes neural machine translation and computer vision.
 I have published more than 100 papers at the top international AI conferences with total <a href='https://scholar.google.com/citations?user=DhtAFkwAAAAJ'>google scholar citations <strong><span id='total_cit'>260000+</span></strong></a> (You can also use google scholar badge <a href='https://scholar.google.com/citations?user=DhtAFkwAAAAJ'><img src="https://img.shields.io/endpoint?url={{ url | url_encode }}&logo=Google%20Scholar&labelColor=f6f6f6&color=9cf&style=flat&label=citations"></a>). -->